Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Discussion

-Simulations show that the proposed MI-BART and MI-rBART methods outperform the weighted analyses using the subsample weights when estimating the population means from the Phase-II sample in a two-phase design, with lower bias, reduced RMSE, and narrower confidence intervals with closer to nominal coverage rate.
-We apply the proposed methods to obtain the national estimate of the prevalence of diabetes among non-institutionalised United States adult residents, the prevalence of diagnosed diabetes, and the mean of HbA1c, using a subsample in the NHANES 2017-2018 who completed the morning session of physical examination.
-The results show that the proposed MI-BART and MI-rBART methods yield narrower 95\% confidence intervals than the subsample weighted analyses.
+Simulation results show that the proposed MI-BART and MI-rBART methods outperform traditional weighted analyses based on the subsample weights when estimating population means from the Phase II sample in a two-phase design.
+Specifically, they achieve lower bias, reduced RMSE, narrower confidence intervals, and coverage rates closer to nominal level.
+MI-BART and MI-rBART perform comparably in most settings, while in general MI-BART yields slightly narrower 95\% confidence intervals compared to MI-rBART.
+The simulations also highlight the advantage of tree-based models in subsample weighted analyses.
+Both WT-BART and WT-rBART exhibit smaller bias and RMSE compared to WT-LGM and WT-CHAID, with WT-LGM showing the poorest due to model misspecification.

-When Phase-I sample is collected using multistage probability sampling, both the MI-BART and MI-rBART methods allow to incorporate the design features in the imputation.
-Specifically, the design variables, such as strata, clusters, the Phase-I sample weights, and the Phase-II sample weights adjustments, can be included as covariates in the BART and rBART models.
-The only difference between BART and rBART is that rBART models the cluster effect using a random intercept while BART includes the cluster indicators as covariates.
-Simulations show that the MI-rBART performs similarly to MI-BART, except in Scenario S3, with reduced bias and RMSE and closer to the nominal coverage.
+Building on a well-designed and executed national HIV survey, we conducted a subcohort cellphone survey to estimate national COVID-19 vaccination coverage in Uganda.
+The results demonstrate that our proposed MI-BART and MI-rBART methods effectively reduce bias in estimates derived from the cellphone survey subcohort when compared to traditional weighting approaches, by leveraging the rich auxiliary information collected in the parent survey.
+In addition, our validation study further confirmed the advantages of these methods, as they produced estimates closer to the benchmark derived from the full parent cohort data.
+Overall, this study suggests that a two-phase survey design, combined with our proposed analysis approach, offers a cost-effective alternative for population inference—particularly in settings where designing and implementing a new probability survey is either too costly or infeasible.

-Our simulations also show the advantage of BART-based models in subsample weighted analyses compared to the more conventional weighting methods using logistic regression or CHAID algorithm.
-Because the regular logistic regression or the CHAID models cannot handle high dimensional covariates, a lasso regression is often first used to select a subset of covariates to be included in the weights construction.
-The WT-LGM and WT-CHAID methods yield larger bias and RMSE than the WT-BART and WT-rBART methods, with the worst performance associated with WT-LGM due to model misspecification.
+Although BART, like many machine learning methods, is often viewed as a ``black-box'' due to limited interpretability, our empirical results demonstrate that it can still yield valuable insights.
+By examining variable importance measures, key drivers of the outcome can be identified, providing practical guidance for policy researchers aiming to design targeted health interventions.
+Moreover, when the Phase I sample is obtained through multistage probability sampling, it is essential that both MI-BART and MI-rBART incorporate survey design features, such as strata, clusters, Phase I sample weights, and subsample weight adjustments, as covariates in the imputation models to ensure valid inference \citep{chen2015}.